The Top Bachelor of Science in Nursing (BSN) Program in Every State

 Alaska

-The University of Alaska – Anchorage is a public university based in the university medical district in downtown Anchorage but offers nursing education in more than 15 locations across the state.
-Ranked the 148th best BSN program in the country by U.S. News & World Report, it is the only traditional BSN program offered in the state of Alaska.
+The University of Alaska–Anchorage is a public university based in the university medical district in downtown Anchorage.
+Though based in Anchorage, this university offers nursing education in more than 15 locations across the state.
+Ranked the 206th best BSN program in the country by U.S. News & World Report, it is the only traditional BSN program offered in Alaska.

 >> See the Top 10 Nursing Schools in Alaska